We’re nuts about nuts, seeds, peanut butter & nut butters!

 Another nut that is high in carbohydrates, which isn’t listed on this chart is the chestnut, so be wary of these carby nuts at Christmas!

-Highest in protein are the peanut and almonds.
-With macademia, walnuts and pecans being the highest in fats.
+The highest in protein are the peanut and almonds.
+With macadamia, walnuts and pecans being the highest in fats.
 That makes these nuts better for food pairing.

 Flavoured or coated nuts

 Salted, dry roasted, sweet chilli, BBQ, salt & vinegar, yoghurt coated, crispy shells, chocolate coated, you name it they seem to make nuts covered or coated in so many different things.